esimov/colorquant/README.md

-# colorquant
+# Colorquant

-<strong>Colorquant</strong> is an image / color quantization library written in Go.
+Colorquant is an image / color quantization library written in Go.
 It can be considered as a replacement for the core image <a href="https://golang.org/pkg/image/draw/">draw</a> method, for various reasons (see below).

 ### The purpose